-The Care and Repair fee will now be set at 15% with the £1,500 cap removed.
-The 15% fee will apply to all care and repair service involvement regardless of property tenure.
+The Care and Repair fee will now be set at 15% to all care and repair service involvement regardless of property tenure.
 This procedure will provide a consistency to all Housing Associations and other Landlords.

 4 Resource

 4.1 Financial Management